 Cozy mysteries that center BIPOC and/or queer characters

 Queer and/or BIPOC romance (with conflict that CAN'T be solved with one conversation)

 Exploring a magical matrilineal inheritance through a trans POV

 Real burgeoning science taken to the next level

-Please note: Paige is closed to picture book queries except for referrals or conference attendees.
+Please note: Paige is closed to picture book and MG queries except for referrals or conference attendees.